-Individual instruction in voice or a musical instrument for transfer-oriented music majors as determined by the Music Department.
+The student receives first level individual instruction and master classes in voice or a musical instrument.
+For transferoriented music majors as determined by the Music Department.
 (Confirmation of enrollment subject to audition.)

-MUSIC 182 Applied Music II 1 UNITS - (UC:CSU)
+MUSIC 182 Applied Music II 0.5 UNIT - (UC:CSU)